15 Beach Camping Destinations in the Philippines

 Getting there: Ride a Roro from Batangas Pier to Calapan Pier.
 From there, take a van going to Pinamalayan.
 Then a tricycle to the resort.

 See also: Visiting Long Beach in Puerto Galera

 Hundred Islands National Park, Pangasinan

 With the number of islands here, it comes to no surprise that you will get to explore numerous caves, cliffs, and white sand beaches.
 Alaminos city is where you go.
-Marine life here is also a must-see.
+The marine life here is also a must-see.
 Children’s Islands, Marcos Island, Governor’s Island, and Quezon Island, either one of these is a good place to camp.
 Pitching a tent here costs PHP 200.
 An activity you can enjoy here is going snorkeling and island hopping.

-Getting there: Buses from Victory Liner, Five Star Bus and Philippine Rabbit go to Alaminos City.
+Getting there: Buses from Victory Liner, Five Star Bus, and Philippine Rabbit go to Alaminos City.

 See also: Hundred Islands Travel Guide

 Located in Nasugbu, Batangas, the beautiful limestone cliff found on the island has such a view that overlooks the sea.
 In this cliff, you will find Grecian pillars and statues.
 Rough and shallow waters are found here, either one is fun but test how brave you are by choosing the rough waters.
 You can also try trekking the lighthouse, scuba diving and of course, camping.
 Overnight camping here costs PHP 400.

 Getting there: Coming from Manila, ride a DLTB or San Agustin Bus line to Nasugbu, Batangas.